 You can CHOOSE to…

-- Get up at 5:00 a.m. and work ON your marketing, work ON your business, work ON creating systems and processes, or you can choose to get up at 7:00 a.m. or later and complain about “not having any time” to do marketing.
+- Get up at 5:00 a.m. and work ON your marketing, work ON your business, work ON creating systems and processes.
+Or you can choose to sleep in and complain about “not having any time” to do marketing.

 - Read a book or watch TV.
 To improve yourself or not.
 That is 100% your choice.